Milt Larsen: Other activities

-Larsen hosts a weekend radio show on CRN Digital Talk Radio called Hear Them Again for the First Time, featuring rare antique personality recordings from his vast collection of 78 rpm recordings.
-(2006–present). www.crntalk.com 7–8 pm (pacific) Saturdays and 4–5 pm Sundays.
-Another CRN weekend show is "Hit Parade Cavalcade" featuring Larsen and Sherman saluting the songwriters of "TinPan Alley."
+Larsen hosted a weekend radio show on CRN Digital Talk Radio called Hear Them Again for the First Time, featuring rare antique personality recordings from his vast collection of 78 rpm recordings.
+Another CRN weekend show, "Hit Parade Cavalcade", featured Larsen and Sherman saluting the songwriters of "TinPan Alley."

-He is a well known theater historian and owns many important collections including extensive archives of Ed Wynn, Eddie Cantor, Earl Carroll and others.
-His collections include books, films, recordings, scripts, orchestrations and sheet music from the early days of the variety theater.
+Larsen was also a well known theater historian and owned many important collections including extensive archives of Ed Wynn, Eddie Cantor, Earl Carroll and others.
+His collections included books, films, recordings, scripts, orchestrations and sheet music from the early days of the variety theater.
 He was the founder and President of the Society for the Preservation of Variety Arts, (1975–1990, Los Angeles).